 Fern Branch Falls

-Entry to Great Smoky Mountains National Park
+Entry Fees at Great Smoky Mountains National Park

 There is no entry fee to visit Great Smoky Mountains National Park.